 The legal basis for processing the data is ‘legitimate interest’.
 NatCen will process the data for the legitimate purpose of conducting the evaluation of the REAL Programme.

 Who will have access to personal data?

-For children, we will collect unique pupil numbers (UPN), date of birth, first name and last name.
-This data will be collected by the developer of The REAL Programme (the National Children’s Bureau) and will be securely transferred to the NatCen research team.
+For children, we will collect unique pupil numbers (UPN), date of birth, first name, last name, school name and days your child attend nursery.
+This data will be collected by the developer of the REAL Programme (the National Children’s Bureau) and will be securely transferred to the NatCen research team.

 In addition, NatCen will collect, process and analyse:

-- interview recordings, transcripts, observation notes, and survey data collected from parents and practitioners
+- audio interview recordings, transcripts, observation notes, and survey data collected from parents and practitioners

-- child assessment data, collected by Early Years Assessors using a standardised test.
+- child assessment data, collected by Speech and Language Therapists using a standardised test.